T0ha/ezodf/docs/docmanagement.rst

 .. function:: ezodf.opendoc(filename)

    :param str filename: filename of the document
-   :returns: :class:`PackagedDocument` or :class:`FlatXMLDocument`
+   :returns: :class:`~document.PackagedDocument` or :class:`~document.FlatXMLDocument`

    Open the document `filename`.
-Returns an instance of the :class:`PackagedDocument` class, if the file is a zip-packed document, or an instance of the :class:`FlatXMLDocument` class, if the document is a single-XML-file document.
+Returns an instance of the :class:`~document.PackagedDocument` class, if the file is a zip-packed document, or an instance of the :class:`~document.FlatXMLDocument` class, if the document is a single-XML-file document.
    The document type is determined by the file content.

-   You can check the document type by the :attr:`~PackagedDocument.doctype` or the :attr:`~PackagedDocument.mimetype` attribute.
+   You can check the document type by the :attr:`~document.PackagedDocument.doctype` or the :attr:`~document.PackagedDocument.mimetype` attribute.

 .. _newdoc: